 Acid reflux is a very common occurrence.
 Many people experience this from time to time, and it generally brings no other side effects besides mild discomfort.
 However, chronic and persistent instances…Read More

-Acid Reflux is when your stomach acid travels up into the esophagus.
-It causes you to taste regurgitated food or sour liquid, and experience a burning sensation in your chest and throat—heartburn.
+Acid reflux is a common condition that occurs when stomach acid travels back from the stomach, up into the esophagus.
+This condition causes you to taste regurgitated food or sour liquid, and experience a burning sensation in your chest and throat — referred to as heartburn.

-Acid reflux is a common digestive condition that can progress into a severe form of reflux—GERD (gastroesophageal reflux disease).
+Acid reflux is a common digestive condition that can progress into a severe, chronic form of reflux — GERD (gastroesophageal reflux disease).
 While heartburn is the most typical symptom of GERD, other symptoms include:

 - Difficulty swallowing

 - These symptoms will be worse while lying down

 While many people attempt to manage heartburn symptoms at home, chronic symptoms — experiencing mild more than twice a week or severe symptoms more than once a week, sleep disturbances more than once a week caused by reflux, or persistent symptoms despite diet changes — can lead to severe and long-term esophageal damage and can cause cancer.

 Acute acid reflux can typically be treated with lifestyle changes—eating different foods, losing excess weight, and eating less during meals.
 There are also medications to help ease the symptoms including over-the-counter (OTC) and prescribed antacids.
 However, if the symptoms persist, you should consult with your gastrointestinal doctor.

 If your GERD symptoms worsen, you feel nauseous, have a hard time swallowing, or are vomiting—schedule an appointment with your doctor.
 GERD can be treated with surgery or other procedures.